 It takes about 2 hours to get around the zoo.

 You are welcome to bring your own food into the Zoo or you may choose to purchase from the Zoo on-site cafe.
 They have a delicious menu of both hot and cold food.
 Only food and drink purchased in the café may be consumed there (both inside and out).
 If you are requiring food for your group from the cafe please contact us for a suggested menu.

-Picnic tables – There is a number of picnic tables situated around the zoo.
+Picnic tables – There are a number of picnic tables situated around the zoo.
 Please ensure that these areas are left tidy and that rubbish and recycling bins are used.

-BBQ’s - The Zoo has 2 electric BBQ which operate on $1.00 coins (12mins).
+BBQs - The Zoo has two electric BBQs which operate on $1.00 coins (12mins).
 They must be booked in advance.